Codesai/practice_program_ts_audiense/09-crazy-portfolio_b/README.md

 # Project

-Your task is to cover with tests and then refactor the computation of the value of our assets portfolio.
+Your task is to analyse all the surviving mutants and write tests to kill the relevant ones.